Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E: Polarization Analysis

 We can compare our HST/FOC map to previous observations.
 It is a fairly common target and a plethora of spectropolarimetric data exists.
-A direct flux-to-flux comparison with \citet{Watanabe2003} validates the flux measured by HST: the authors measured a total flux of $6.8 \times 10^{-15}$ ergs cm$^{-2}$ s$^{-1}$ \AA$^{-1}$ at 5400~\AA\ in a $3''$ extraction window on 2001, February 21.
-The slight difference between the two fluxes is easily explained due to the different wavelength windows (the total flux spectrum of Mrk~463 rising to the blue) and also to the seeing conditions on Earth ($1.3-1.4''$) and (the lack-of) in space. \citet{Watanabe2003} acquired polarized spectra of Mrk~463E from 4600~\AA\, to 25\,000~\AA\, and their polarization degree and angle ($10.4\%$ and $82^\circ$) at 5400~\AA\ agree well with our measurements at 3404~\AA\,, indicating that electron scattering could be at work here, but the lack of error bars on \citet{Watanabe2003}'s measurements hamper a strong conclusion.
+A direct flux-to-flux comparison with \citet{Watanabe2003} validates the flux density measured by HST: the authors measured a total flux density of $6.8 \times 10^{-15}$ ergs cm$^{-2}$ s$^{-1}$ \AA$^{-1}$ at 5400~\AA\ in a $3''$ extraction window on 2001, February 21.
+The slight difference between the two fluxes is easily explained due to the different wavelength windows (the total flux spectrum of Mrk~463 rising to the blue) and also to the seeing conditions on Earth ($1.3-1.4''$) and (the lack-of) in space. \citet{Watanabe2003} acquired polarized spectra of Mrk~463E from 4600~\AA\, to 25\,000~\AA\, and their polarization degree and angle ($10.4\%$ and $82^\circ$) at 5400~\AA\ agree well with our measurements at 3404~\AA.
+This indicates that electron scattering could be at work here, since the polarization is roughly wavelength-independent, as expected for electron scattering versus dust scattering that would generally increase with decreasing wavelength \citep{Miller1991}, but the lack of error bars on \citet{Watanabe2003}'s measurements hamper a strong conclusion.